sammanomar/project1/README.md

 Typography

-Late, Oswald Font were chosen as the body and heading font with a fallback of Sans-Serif.
+Karla, Spectral+SC Font were chosen as the body and heading font with a fallback of Sans-Serif.

 Images